ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-10-29-chartrecorder-computer-vision-for-gas-flow-charts.md

 Since we need the hue difference between pixels, all pixels with similar color should have a similar hue.
 This is not true for red pixels because they have hue values near both 0 and 180.
 To tackle this issue, we roll hue values to shift the significant part of the hue histogram to the center.
 The shift value is found as a minima of the convolution between the hue histogram and the kernel shown below.
 The idea behind is to “penalize” cases when large histogram values are near 0 or 180.
 [![](https://issart.com/blog/wp-content/uploads/2018/10/06_hueshift.png)](https://issart.com/blog/wp-content/uploads/2018/10/06_hueshift.png)

 After the histogram is shifted, we find trace pixels whose neighbours have similar hue.
-This step makes blobs’ edges on the h-s histogram sharper, because pixels near the trace edges are excluded.
+This step makes blobs' edges on the h-s histogram sharper, because pixels near the trace edges are excluded.

 Similar pixels are found in the next way:

 1. Get all trace pixels whose bottom-right pixels are in trace too;
 2. Find the 95% percentile of the hue difference;
 3. Keep pairs with the hue difference below this level.
     1. Then, the mean hue and saturation values are taken for every neighbour pair.
-The obtained set of the hue and saturation values is used to build ‘filtered’ hue-saturation histogram.
-This histogram contains less noise produced by the ‘edge’ pixels.
+The obtained set of the hue and saturation values is used to build 'filtered' hue-saturation histogram.
+This histogram contains less noise produced by the 'edge' pixels.

     After that, the histogram is thresholded by the median value and connected components are found.
 We build Voronoi diagram and assign its labels to the source histogram.